Home / PhD Studentships

 International students may be appointed to a position funded by Medical Research Scotland as long as they can provide evidence that they have funding from an alternative source to cover the difference between the Home fee and international fee rate for the full duration of the PhD Studentship.

 Students joining the programme will also receive career development support through a series of bespoke Researcher Development Events organised by MRS. These take place at least annually and student attendance is compulsory.
-Due to the coronavirus situation, the programme is currently on hold.

 Throughout the term of the PhD Studentship, students and supervisors must submit reports on the progress being made.
 Reports are required at least annually.
 Funding for subsequent years of the PhD Studentship will not be released until the student has passed the Administering Institution’s internal annual student assessment and the annual MRS report has been scored as satisfactory by the Board of Trustees.